Avington, Berkshire

-Avington is a village and former civil parish on the River Kennet in West Berkshire, England.
-Since 1934 it has been part of the parish of Kintbury.
-The village is just under 1 mi northwest of Kintbury village and 2 mi east of the town of Hungerford.
+Avington is a village in the civil parish of Kintbury, in the West Berkshire district of Berkshire, England.
+The village is on the River Kennet, just under 1 mi northwest of Kintbury village and 2 mi east of the town of Hungerford.
 The Kennet and Avon Canal follows the river and passes the village.

 Toponym

 The toponym is derived from Old English and means "the enclosure (tūn) of Afa's people".
 The Domesday Book of 1086 records it as Avintone and a pipe roll from 1167 records it as Avintona.

+Administrative history

+Avington was an ancient parish.
+The parish was abolished in 1934 and its area absorbed into the neighbouring parish of Kintbury.
+At the 1931 census (the last before the abolition of the parish), Avington had a population of 77.